-

 Read more

-Pain Management in Pets
+• Pain Management in Pets

 Arthritis and chronic pain are not purely human conditions.
 Dogs and cats feel pain too and arthritis causes long term pain that can affect your their behavior and activity level.
 Modern veterinary diagnostics and therapies can offer some hope.
+Pain has many causes.
+When it happens to your pet friends,

 Read more

-Declawing Alternatives for Cats
+• Declawing Alternatives for Cats

 Cat declawing is possibly one of the most controversial of all animal surgeries.
 Cats scratch to mark territory and to keep their claws in top condition, but the scratching behavior can challenge the bond between a cat and his owner.
 Felines, especially young cats, often play rough and scratch their